-His IMDB listing includes a spell as a digital creature Animator on some of the Harry Potter feature films but his main credits are for BBC wildlife television programmes and series spanning 22 years:
+His IMDB listing includes a spell as a CGI Creature Animator on several feature films but his main credits are for BBC wildlife television programmes spanning 22 years:

 Stephen believes in the power of storytelling to explain the importance of making connections with our surroundings.
 To that end he makes personal and unique British wildlife films in the countryside where he lives, charting the lives of individual animals in some detail:

 - Through the Garden Gate – A Diary of the English Countryside was published in 2010 and has raised more than £3,000 for The Wildlife Trusts.

 - Return to the River – Diary of a Wildlife Cameraman is a feature length wildlife documentary, completed December 2015.